karoletrych/vue-cron-editor/README.md

 </script>
 ```
 The editor tab will be set to one which is able to represent an initial expression given to a ``value`` prop (**minutes** tab in the example above).
-If none of the tabs can represent the given expression **advanced** tab is selected.
+If none of the tabs can represent the given expression then **advanced** tab is selected.

 # i18n
 The language of the component can be selected with the ``locale`` prop.